quakelive-server-standards/quakelive-server-standards/apps/README.md

 # Quake Live apps

-This is a collection of all known community created Quake Live applications.
+This is a collection of all known community created Quake Live server applications.

 ## Rcon and stats clients